Hachi1/quicklook/README.md

 To change the map projection from default cylindrical to Mercator, use `-z merc`. **Warning:** Using of Mercator projection for a domain containing poles will raise an error.

+To show dry/wet deposition instead of concentration/residence times, use `--drydepo` or `--wetdepo`.
+To show their sum use both, i.e. `--drydepo --wetdepo`.

 ## Configuring and modifying QuickLook ##

 Generally, virtually everything can be changed by modifying the source code of QuickLook.
-However, the goal is to provide a full control over the appearance of plots via a configuration file.
-As a stub for this feature, there is a file *config.py*, where you can configure some properties.
+However, the goal is to provide a full control over the appearance of plots via a configuration file *config.py*, where you can configure some properties.
 I hope that the structure of the file is quite self-explanatory.

 ## Test data and examples ##